Yul1b3th/Yul1b3th/README.md

 ## Projects

 ### 🛠️ ITA Challenges
-ITA Challenges is an ongoing application within the educational platform IT Academy by Barcelona Activa, designed for students to access programming challenges, participate in educational activities, and track their progress.
-Developed by Junior Developers from IT Academy.
+ITA Challenges is an application under development by IT Academy, part of Barcelona Activa's educational platform, designed for students to access programming challenges, participate in educational activities, and track their progress.
+It is developed by Junior Developers from IT Academy.

 - [ITA Challenges Demo](http://dev.ita-challenges.eurecatacademy.org/ita-challenge/challenges)
 - [ITA Challenges Frontend](https://github.com/IT-Academy-BCN/ita-challenges-frontend)